 Unlike Shopify, which has fixed pricing plans, BigCommerce automatically upgrades your store to a higher plan based on annual revenue.

-- Standard plan is limited to $50,000 in yearly sales.
+- Standard plan is limited to up to $50,000 in yearly sales.

 - Can become expensive for rapidly growing businesses.